quincymd/exifgps/README.rst

-Imagegps Package
+Exifgps Package
 ================

 This package reads EXIF information in  jpg or tiff images.
 It converts the GPS information into the equivalent Google Maps url.

 SETUP
 =====

 - Requires exifread module to be installed

 USAGE
 =====